-What Are the Different Types of Traffic Cones?
+A Guide to Different Types of Traffic Markers

 The different names and designs of safety cones, and how they're used

-Every time you drive on the highway, it seems you pass through a construction zone filled with orange markers telling you where to go.
-Traffic cones permeate our streets, but we as average motorists rarely give them much thought.
-These useful markers create visual and spatial barriers along roads in dangerous areas to help keep us drivers safer.
+When driving on the highway, it’s common to pass through construction zones filled with orange markers telling you where to go.
+Since traffic cones are all over our streets, it’s easy to not give them much thought.
+But these useful markers create visual and spatial barriers along roads in dangerous areas to help keep us drivers safer.

-Traditionally, there are three types of portable traffic control markers based on their shape: drums (aka barrels), cones, and tubes.
-Tubes can also be differentiated based on the shape of their top: traditional (flat/round hole), grabber (a knob to pick up by), and looper (a ring through which rope can be strung).
+In general, there are three main types of portable traffic control markers based on their shape: drums, cones, and tubes.
+Tubes can also be categorized based on the shape of their top: traditional (flat/round hole), grabber (a knob to pick up by), and looper (a ring through which rope can be strung).
 Here’s a general overview of some of the traffic markers frequently seen on American roads, as Traffic Safety Warehouse confirms.

-Drum: The most common safety indicator used on freeways is shaped like a barrel and stands about three feet tall.
-They’re heavy, durable, and can be seen from far away, so they’re ideal for use around high-speed traffic areas.
+The most common safety indicator used on freeways is shaped like a barrel and stands about three feet tall.
+Drums are heavy, durable, and can be seen from far away, so they’re ideal for use around high-speed traffic areas.
 They can be mounted with extra reflectors.

-Delineator: These posts resemble channelizers but are used in more long-term, local environments, such as roundabouts and merges.
+These posts resemble channelizers but are used in more long-term, local environments, such as roundabouts and merges.
 They have smaller bases but can be adhered to the ground for long-term use.
 Some delineators also come in more unconventional shapes like these delineators used to designate bike lanes in Los Angeles.